PawelLipski/-git-machete-blog-2/blog-2.md

 `infer` gives the choice to either accept the inferred tree with `y[es]`, `e[dit]` the tree or reject the suggested version with `n[o]`.
 In case of `yes`/`edit`, the old definition file (if it already exists) will be saved under `.git/machete~` (note the added tilde).

-In the above scenario `infer` guessed the entire tree properly by careful analysis of branch reflog.
-A parent was basically inferred for every single local branch independently... and later some tricks (inspired by [disjoint-set data structure](https://en.wikipedia.org/wiki/Disjoint-set_data_structure)) were done to prevent cycles in the inferred graph.
+`infer` simply performed inference (just as for `show up` etc.) for every single local branch independently, while doing some tricks (inspired by [disjoint-set data structure](https://en.wikipedia.org/wiki/Disjoint-set_data_structure)) to make sure no cycles appear in the inferred graph.
 The only thing that obviously could not be inferred were custom annotations.

-TODO: maybe not needed anymore?
+Also, if we changed the tree structure in the meantime (so that e.g. `develop` is a child of `call-ws`) we can't expect `infer` to guess exactly the changed structure.
+The inference is based on git reflogs and doesn't know anything about current or previous state of `.git/machete` file.

-At this point one can ask a question: why then do we even need the definition file since we can always infer the upstreams on the fly when doing `status`, `update` etc.?
+At this point one can ask a question: why then do we even need the definition file since we can always infer the upstreams on the fly?
-The reason against that is that ???we don't want everything to happen automagically.
+The reason against that is that we don't want everything to happen automagically.
-We need to leave a sensible amount of control in the hands of the developer while still helping ???
+We need to leave a sensible amount of control in the hands of the developer while providing them with some hints when they're in doubt - rather then reverse, inferring everything what's possible and only asking the human when the tool is in doubt.